mitre/saf/docs/emasser/index.md

 * [/api/systems/{systemId}/artifacts](#delete-artifacts)

 ## Generating an eMASS Configuration File
-Provided with the eMASS API CLI is an interactive command line user interface for generating the configuration file `.env` required to connect to an eMASS instance.
+Provided with the eMASS API CLI is an interactive command line user interface for generating the configuration file `.env` required to connect to an eMASS instance(s).

 ```
-Generate a configuration file (.env) for accessing an eMASS instances.
+Generate a configuration file (.env) for accessing an eMASS instance(s).

 USAGE
   $ saf emasser configure